CinTheDev/synth-music/time-signature-system.md

 the beat with the specified level, while a value smaller than 1 will weaken the beat.
 As far as I know, "weakening" a beat does not exist in music theory, but let's include it consistency.

+### Examples for time signatures

+Below are some examples of how the music time signatures are represented as in-code time signatures.
+I've always set the strong emphasis to be 1.1 and weak emphasis to be 1.01, but that's neither required nor some standard I'm abiding, I arbitrarily chose those values.

+#### 4/4 time

+Measure length: 4/4 = 1.0

+Beats:

+- Quarter; 1.1   // Strong emphasis
+- Quarter; 1.0   // No emphasis
+- Quarter; 1.01  // Weak emphasis
+- Quarter; 1.0   // No emphasis

+#### 2/4 time

+Measure length: 2/4 = 0.5

+Beats:

+- Quarter; 1.1   // Strong emphasis
+- Quarter; 1.0   // No emphasis

+#### 3/4 time

+Measure length: 3/4 = 0.75

+Beats:

+- Quarter; 1.1   // Strong emphasis
+- Quarter; 1.0   // No emphasis
+- Quarter; 1.0   // No emphasis

+#### 6/8 time

+Measure length: 6/8 = 3/4 = 0.75

+Beats:

+- Eigth; 1.1   // Strong emphasis
+- Eigth; 1.0   // No emphasis
+- Eigth; 1.0   // No emphasis
+- Eigth; 1.01  // Weak emphasis
+- Eigth; 1.0   // No emphasis
+- Eigth; 1.0   // No emphasis

+#### 5/4 time

+Measure length: 5/4 = 1.25

+Beats:

+- Quarter; 1.1
+- Quarter; 1.0
+- Quarter; 1.1
+- Quarter; 1.0
+- Quarter; 1.0

+OR

+- Quarter; 1.1
+- Quarter; 1.0
+- Quarter; 1.0
+- Quarter; 1.1
+- Quarter; 1.0